 Panama has about 1,547 mi of coastline on the Caribbean and Pacific and 500 mi of navigable waterways, the canal included.
 Panama's largest ports are located on either end of the canal: Colón on the Caribbean side and Balboa near Panama City on the Pacific side.
-As of 2018, they handled the highest and fifth highest cargo volumes, respectively, of all Latin American and major international trade and shipping hub, linking the Pacific and Atlantic oceans.
-A \$5.3 billion expansion completed in 2016 added a second, larger lane for ship traffic, doubling the canal's capacity and allowing the passage of significantly larger vessels.
+In 2022, they handled thesecond and third highest cargo volumes, respectively, of all Latin American and expansion completed in 2016 added a second, larger lane for ship traffic, doubling the canal's capacity and allowing the passage of significantly larger vessels.
 The US is the world's most active user of the canal.